Grading System

 A degree-seeking undergraduate student who re-enrolls at Youngstown State University after an absence of five or more calendar years may be eligible for academic forgiveness.
 At the time of the petition the student must be currently enrolled and have successfully completed at least 15 semester hours with a grade point average of no less than 2.00 following their return.
 An absence is defined as a period in which no enrollment activity (i.e. attempted or earned academic credit) is posted to a student’s record.

-To request academic forgiveness an eligible student may petition the dean of his or her college to exclude from the calculation of the grade point average grades earned five or more calendar years before.
+To request academic forgiveness an eligible students may petition the dean of their college to exclude from the calculation of the grade point average grades earned five or more calendar years before.
 If the petition is approved, all grades (not merely grades of D and F) earned during the specified quarter or semester and all previous grades (not merely grades of D and F) will then be removed from the calculation.
 However, all grades remain on the permanent record.

 Excluded course credit will not count toward the total hours required for graduation.
 However, courses passed may fulfill general education requirements and may satisfy prerequisites for higher courses where applicable.
 Courses excluded may be taken again and repeated once without infringing upon repeat privileges specified in catalog course descriptions.
 Courses excluded are not subject to credit by examination.
 A student whose petition has been approved is ineligible for graduation honors.
 Only one petition from each student may be approved and is irreversible once it is applied.
 A student who has earned a degree or certificate from YSU may not petition for academic forgiveness.